 Blue Elderberry Spindle on Cedar Fireboard

-To make an ember fast using a bow drill, use a Blue Elderberry, spindle on cedar or a cottonwood fire board.
+To make an ember fast using a bow drill, use a Blue Elderberry spindle on a cedar or cottonwood fireboard.
+It’s the best combination of tree and shrub I have discovered.

 Yucca